-The senior leaders are the Head Teacher, the Deputy Head Teachers, Assistant Head Teachers and Business Manager.
-These managers control the school at an executive level, implementing the policies laid down by the Governing Body and reporting back to them.
+The senior leaders are the Head Teacher, the Deputy Head Teachers, Assistant Head Teachers, Finance Director and Human Resources Director.
+These senior managers control the school at an executive level, implementing the policies laid down by the Governing Body and reporting back to them.
 As a group the senior leaders are responsible for the authorisation of spending within agreed budgets and the appointment of staff, though appointment boards for posts in the Leadership Team always contain a Governor.